 EBSCO Host databases.
 See the list:

-Developed to meet the increasing demands of scholarly research, Academic Search Ultimate offers an unprecedented collection of peer-reviewed, full-text journals, including many journals indexed in leading citation indexes.
-The content includes over 10,000 active full-text journals and magazines, as well as over 9,000 active full-text peer-reviewed journals.
-The combination of academic journals, magazines, periodicals, reports, books and videos meets the needs of scholars in virtually every discipline ranging from astronomy, anthropology, biomedicine, engineering, health, law, philosophy and psychology to mathematics, physics, pharmacology, women’s studies, zoology and more.
+Academic Search Ultimate offers students an unprecedented collection of peer-reviewed, full-text journals, including many journals indexed in leading citation indexes.
+The combination of academic journals, magazines, periodicals, reports, books and videos meets the needs of scholars in virtually every discipline ranging from astronomy, anthropology, biomedicine, engineering, health, law and literacy to mathematics, pharmacology, women’s studies, zoology and more.

 This new bibliographic database is a valuable index for libraries, scholars and individuals interested in European works that relate to the Americas.
 EBSCO Publishing, in cooperation with the John Carter Brown Library, has created this resource from “European Americana: A Chronological Guide to Works Printed In Europe Relating to The Americas, 1493-1750,” the authoritative bibliography that is well-known and respected by scholars worldwide.
 The database contains more than 32,000 entries and is a comprehensive guide to printed records about the Americas written in Europe before 1750.